vis-au/prosample/README.md

 The repository contains two main directories: [client/](./client), which contains the web-based frontend, [server/](./server), which contains a and a Python-based backend.
 Both components communicate through an eel API.

+## Installation
+Client and server need to be installed separately.
+Follow the instructions in the respective directories for more details.

 ## Cite this Project
 We kindly ask you to include the following citation when referring to this tool in your publications: